 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol

 - DART recommends maintaining a six-foot distance between both fellow riders and your DART operator, leaving an open seat between yourself and other riders when available, avoiding large groups and staying home if you feel sick or are experiencing symptoms.

-- To enforce social distancing practices and protect customer and employee well-being, all transit center waiting areas have been temporarily closed.
+- To enforce social distancing practices and protect customer and employee well-being, most transit center waiting areas have been temporarily closed.
 DART riders can still use the outdoor areas for boarding buses and light rail vehicles.

 - DART continues to undertake aggressive agency-wide cleaning and safety protocols on buses, light rail trains, paratransit vehicles and administrative and operating facilities.